phoenixml/roadmap.github.io/Images/eps/Readme.txt

-To view eps please use InkScape.
+To view eps files please use InkScape.
 Eps work perfectly with Latex.